 - to use a simplified output to overrule conclusions derived from other factors including human decision-making.”

 Is CodeSignal’s product considered an “automated employment decision-making tool”?

-As the law is currently written, CodeSignal is unlikely to be considered an AEDT, though we still recommend our customers seek legal advice.
-CodeSignal will continue to monitor this legislation and keep clients up-to-date with any pertinent changes.
+As the law is currently written, CodeSignal is unlikely to be considered an AEDT, though we still recommend our clients seek legal advice.

 When does NYC Local Law 144 go into effect?